hawkinx/shared/rds-snapshot-cronjob/RDS_snapshot_CronJob.md

 Snapshots are stored on EBS block storage, which is not as reliable as S3 distributed object storage so some sort of regular export of snapshots to S3 is recommended, particularly for business critical data.
 This could either be added to one of the existing scripts with some more Python code or run as a separate script and CronJob.

 The target S3 bucket can be in another AWS account and/or in another AWS region.
 To protect the snapshots against removal by malicious actors or just deletion in general, S3 bucket Object Lock can be in addition enabled.
 This provides the same protection as an AWS Backup Vault Lock, but without having to set up a Backup Vault.

+### Enhancements

+Various bits I'd like to add in the future

+- Exception handling in the loops in particular.
+Currently if there is a failure within the main loop in both scripts, the entire script dies.
+Errors should be caught in a way that allows the loop to continue.
+- Copy snapshots (all or selected) to an S3 bucket.
+Object Locking, cross-regional replication and S3 object lifecycling can all be managed at the bucket level.